 "I told them you make lots and lots of desserts," he said.

 Unfortunately, that was not very truthful.
-With a kid in the house, and a husband who has a very sweet tooth, I can’t escape making desserts every now and then.
-I try and make them as healthy as possible without ruining them — like these sugar-free almond flour cookies that all of us love and that come together in minutes.
+With a kid in the house, and a husband who has a very sweet tooth, I can't escape making desserts every now and then.
+I try and make them as healthy as possible without ruining them -- like these naturally sweetened almond flour cookies that all of us love and that come together in minutes.

 But lots and lots?
 Not by a stretch.